matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 If I am foraging, it is very similar.
 If I have found food where I am, and I am not at home, because you do not want to take food back out of your home.
-So if I have found food and I am not at home, then I am going to take the food and turn around.
+So if I have found food and I am not home, then I am going to take the food and turn around.
 Hopefully turning around points me sort of towards home.

 Otherwise, if there is food ahead of me, and that is also not home,